RedChainLab/Reliability-Is-Blind-Collective-Incentives/README.md

 ### Material
 A collection of all relevant external resources provided to support the completion of the mission.

+## TODO

+Explore Token Currated Registeries with a possibility to have list of trusted and reliable applications / datasets... or even graph / pairs of assets that work well togethers.

 ## References

 1. iExec Documentation: [https://protocol.docs.iex.ec/]